 Safe Operation: Only adds missing labels, never overwrites existing ones

-Displays current app version in the admin header
+Displays current app version at the bottom of the teams list

 Helps with troubleshooting and support requests